odtu/EE464/Projects/Project - 3/README.md

 **8)** Calculate the values of the circuit components for your compensator.
 Round up or down the component ratings to the available ratings.
 For example, 4.68 nF turns into 4.7 nF.

-**9)** Obtain the bode plot for your closed loop control.
-Show and comment on phase and gain margins.
+**9)** Obtain the bode plot for your loop transfer function.
+Show and comment on phase margin.

 **10)** Give the transient waveform for output voltage, inductor current and duty cycle (0<x<1) when load is switched from full to half.
 Explain what happens at that moment briefly.

 **11)** Give the transient waveform for output voltage, inductor current and duty cycle (0<x<1) when load is switched from half to full.
 Explain what happens at that moment briefly.

-**12)** Assume that you are obtaining the feedback from output using long cables.
-Therefore, the path inductance gets important.
-Add 200 nH on the feedback path and obtain the bode plot for closed loop control again.
-Compare and comment on the differences.
+**12)** Give the transient waveform for output voltage, inductor current, input voltage and duty cycle (0<x<1) when input voltage drops to 2.5 V as a step change.
+Explain what happens at that moment briefly.
+Does your compensator still helps to regulate output voltage?

 **13) Bonus** How much time did you spend for this homework?
 (Bonus)